 Centre Founder, Senior YSC Practitioner & YSC Teacher Trainer: SriDevi Denisa Vulkova

 Denisa is the founder of MahaDevi, its lead teacher, Yoga for the Special Child (YSC) teacher trainer and senior YSC practitioner for Europe.
-Denisa has practiced yoga since she was 13 and trained with the Sivananda school.
+Denisa has practiced yoga since she was 13.
+Initially she trained with the Sivananda yoga school.
 She met Sonia Sumar in 2009, trained with her and has been teaching YSC method and studying with Sonia Sumar since then.
-She set up the MahaDevi Yoga Centre in 2016.
+She set up the MahaDevi Yoga Centre in 2015.
 Denisa holds a BA in Fine Art from Central Saint Martins and an Art Therapy Foundation from the Association of Art Therapists (AAT).

 Managing Director: Benjamin Eydmann

 Ben joined MahaDevi in 2016 as an adult yoga teacher and has since trained to work with children with special needs.
 Prior to that he worked for a number of large national and international charities including Diabetes UK, Arthritis Research and The National Deaf Children’s Society in a variety of fundraising roles.
 Ben currently manages his own fundraising consultancy ‘Transform Fundraising’ with a diverse portfolio of clients from social action, refugee, the arts, food awareness, wellbeing and international development sectors.
 He is trustee and secretary for a yoga organisation based in the South West.
 Ben leads on all MahaDevi operations and acts as the link between the Board of Trustees and the rest of the team.

 Ben is a trained in Classical Hatha Yoga, Yoga for The Special Child, Yoga Nidra and Indian Head Massage.